-The ability to seamlessly pay for transit, TNC rides and mobility services through the same payment method is of interest to CARB and Cal-ITP, which could include either contactless open payments using a bank card or smartphone, or closed loop payments through an EMV card or mobile app.
-The fare payment method would ideally be integrated through linked accounts such that all necessary information was captured for a determination and measurement of a connected trip to be made automatically on the back end.
-The determination of connected trips could be used by regulators for the calculation of credits or other enforcement purposes and could also allow service providers to offer special discounts and incentives to promote such trips.
+The ability to seamlessly pay for transit, TNC rides, and other mobility services through the same payment method—which could include either contactless open payments using a bank card or smartphone or closed-loop payments through an EMV card or mobile app—is of interest to CARB and Cal-ITP for the benefits it can deliver California’s transit providers and riders.
+The fare payment method would ideally be integrated through linked accounts, capturing all necessary rider information to automatically determine and measure connected trips on the back end.
+The determination of connected trips could be used by regulators for the calculation of credits or other enforcement purposes, while allowing service providers to offer special discounts and incentives to promote such trips.

-Trip Planning Information
+Trip planning information

-The transition of all agencies onto the GTFS-rt standard will enable improved trip planning information services across modes, further encouraging multi-modal travel and reducing reliance on personal automobiles.
-At the same time, similar (proprietary) protocols exist that enable consumer apps to show available TNC rides and standards like GTFS and MDS enable the inclusion of some shared mobility modes in trip planners.
+The transition of all agencies onto the GTFS-RT standard will enable improved trip planning services across modes, further encouraging multimodal travel.
+At the same time, similar (proprietary) protocols exist that enable consumer apps to show available TNC rides, while data standards like GTFS and MDS enable the inclusion of some shared-mobility modes in trip planners.

-Eligibility Verification
+Eligibility verification

-The potential to link public transportation accounts with TNC accounts and mobility service provider accounts may also open up new possibilities around the verification of eligibility for special customer groups, such that discounts can be easily verified and applied across mobility providers.
+The potential to link public transit accounts with both TNC and mobility service provider accounts may also streamline the process of verifying eligibility for transit discounts.

 Customer service

 A connected account system may create new opportunities and business models for the provision of customer service across mobility modes.
-Such integration could pave the way for shared services and economies of scale that could be leveraged by transit agencies, TNCs and mobility providers alike.
+Such integration could pave the way for shared services and economies of scale that could be leveraged by transit agencies, TNCs, and mobility providers alike.

 Customer data privacy protections

-One of the most challenging elements of developing feasible and scalable solutions for measuring first-mile/last-mile connected trips involves the protection of personally identifiable information (PII) associated with trip information.
+One of the most challenging elements of developing feasible and scalable solutions for measuring first/last-mile connected trips involves the protection of personally identifiable information (PII) associated with trip information.

-Cal-ITP and CARB are seeking innovative approaches from private sector companies well versed in the complexities of data privacy and cybersecurity to implement frameworks and solutions that comply with all applicable privacy regulations and build trust with riders, transit agencies and mobility providers.
+Cal-ITP and CARB are seeking innovative approaches from private-sector companies well versed in the complexities of data privacy and cybersecurity to implement frameworks and solutions that comply with all applicable privacy regulations and build trust with riders and transit and mobility providers.

 Market Sounding